We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Additionally, Shopify provides customer support in considerably more languages than Squarespace.

-But where does Squarespace win over Shopify?
+But where does Squarespace beat Shopify?

-One — Squarespace gives you a much wider range of free templates, and they’re stunning too.
+One — Squarespace gives you a much wider range of free templates — and they’re stunning too

-There are far more free templates bundled with Squarespace than Shopify — you can choose from a range of over 140 free templates.
+There are far more free templates bundled with Squarespace than Shopify — you can choose from a range of over 150 free templates.

 Additionally, the Squarespace templates are stunning.
 Although this is a subjective area, we think that their design has a ‘wow’ factor that isn’t present in the free Shopify themes.

-Two — Squarespace is easier to use.
+Two — Squarespace is easier to use

-Three — Squarespace gives you more website building features.
+Three — Squarespace gives you more website building features

 Because Squarespace was initially conceived as a website building platform rather than an ecommerce solution, it gives you more tools for laying out your content exactly the way you want to.
 You get a lot more ways to create attractive page layouts, galleries and forms in Squarespace, and its blogging features are stronger too.

-With Shopify, unless all your images have the same aspect ratio, visitors to your site will see a bunch of differently sized image photos in your product catalogues.
+With Shopify, unless all your images have the same aspect ratio, visitors to your site will see a bunch of differently sized image photos in your product catalogs.
 This can look messy, and to get around this problem, you may find yourself doing a lot of photo editing.

 Squarespace provides a much better approach: you simply pick an aspect ratio for your product images and the system will automatically crop all your pictures to that ratio.

 Of course, the best way to discover which platform meets your needs best is to try both out — you’ll find links to free trials of Shopify and Squarespace underneath this video.
+There are also links to some special offers for both platforms in the description too.

 I hope you’ve found this Shopify vs Squarespace video helpful, but there’s lots more pros and cons of both platforms to discover.
 You’ll find all these in our full Shopify vs Squarespace comparison, which is available on the Style Factory website.
 You’ll find a link to this article below.

-Don’t miss out on our free ecommerce e-kit
+While you’re here, download our free ecommerce e-kit

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive:

-- our online store comparison chart
+• our online store comparison chart

-- a downloadable cheatsheet on how to create an online store
+• a downloadable cheatsheet on how to create an online store

-- our SEO, blogging and ‘how to start a business’ cheatsheets
+• our SEO, blogging and ‘how to start a business’ cheatsheets

-- extended free trials and discount codes for essential business apps
+• extended free trials and discount codes for essential business apps

-- our latest tips on ecommerce and growing a business
+• our latest tips on ecommerce and growing a business

 Comments (2)